-In addition, the Company collects and stores personal information about its customers and is responsible for protecting that information from privacy breaches.
+In addition, we collect and store personal information about our customers and are responsible for protecting that information from privacy breaches.
 A privacy breach may occur through procedural or process failure, information technology malfunction, or deliberate unauthorized intrusions.
 Theft of data for competitive purposes, particularly patient lists and preferences, is an ongoing risk whether perpetrated via employee collusion or negligence or through deliberate cyber-attack.
 Any such theft or privacy breach would have a material adverse effect on our business, financial condition and results of operations.